hucker/splint/README.md

 ## What are @attributes

-Each rule function can be assigned attributes that define metadata about the function
+Each rule function can be assigned attributes that define metadata about the rule function.
+Attributes are at the heart of how `splint` allows you to filter, sort, select tests to run and view.

-    1. tag zero or more strings that can be used for filtering results.
+ 1. `tag` zero or more strings that can be used for filtering results.
-    2. phase a single string that indicates a phase of testing/development
+ 2. `phase` a single string that indicates a phase of testing/development
-    3. "level" which is a numeric value that is better for greater than/less than
+ 3. `level` which is a numeric value that is better for greater than/less than tests
-    4. "weight" a positive number indicating the weight of a functions results.
+ 4. `weight` a positive number indicating the weight of a functions results.
 The nominal weight is 100.
-    5. "skip" indicates the function should be skipped.
+ 5. `skip` indicates the function should be skipped.
-    6. "ruid" or rule-id is a unique identifier for a rule.
+ 6. `ruid` or rule-id is a unique identifier for a rule.
 If one test as a rule all of them must.
-    7. "ttl_minutes" allow caching of results so expensive tests don't need to be rerun.
+ 7. `ttl_minutes` allow caching of results so expensive tests don't need to be rerun  which is only useful in cases where you run tests over and over

 ## What are Rule Ids (RUIDS)?